Blockheads-2/Blockheads-2-2022-23-Hardware/README.md

 -----------------------------------------------------------------------

-This repository is licensed under gplv3.0 as Open source hardware.
+This repository is licensed under GNU General Public License v3.0 as Open source hardware.

 Commercial use is explicitly allowed